 For questions related to international student admissions, financial aid, and degree programs please contact the admissions office of the appropriate school at Harvard.

 Step 1: Get your I-20 or DS-2019 from Harvard

 The first few steps of the visa process for international students coming to Harvard are managed directly by specific schools that you plan to attend.
 Once you accept an offer of admission into a Harvard program, the admissions or financial aid office at the school requests documentation from you regarding your financial ability to study in the U.S. The financial certification process can be time consuming since you need to compile evidence of guaranteed funding, often from several different sources.
 The HIO is not directly involved in the admissions and financial certification process.
 Any questions regarding this process must be directed to the admissions office at your school.

 Once the financial certification is complete, the school's admissions or financial aid office enters your information into a database shared with the HIO.
 Until this point the HIO does not have records of new students coming to Harvard.
 The HIO has been designated by the U.S. Department of Homeland Security and the U.S. Department of State to issue F and J student visa documents, i.e. Form I-20 or DS-2019.
 In most cases once the school requests the HIO to issue an I-20 or DS-2019 it takes the HIO up to 10 days issue the documents.

 Students whose visas are sponsored by another agency, such as Fulbright, LASPAU, OAS etc. receive their visa documents directly from the agency.

-After obtaining your visa documents, all students must pay a SEVIS fee.
+After obtaining your visa documents, all students must pay the I-901 SEVIS fee.
 The Department of Homeland Security collects this congressionally-mandated fee to cover the costs of updating SEVIS, a system that enables the U.S. Government to maintain updated information on F and J visa holders.

 How to Pay the SEVIS Fee